instamint/zzz-deprecated-docs/docs/source/index.rst

 | Yield     | NFT DeFi                                                                                     |
 +-----------+----------------------------------------------------------------------------------------------+

 In addition to the APIs, Instamint consists of two applications. **Console** is the dashboard applications where partners can track their inventory of assets, manage API keys and view analytics.
+Market is a B2C app that allows retails users to mint their Instagram photos and is used as a showcase and requirements driver for the suite of APIs.

 Multichain
 -----------